-Felon in Possession of a Firearm Charges in Fort Lauderdale
+Felon in Possession of Firearm in Fort Lauderdale

 If you have been convicted of a previous felony, Florida law prohibits you from possessing a firearm or ammunition.
 Under the Florida statutes, a felon found to be in possession of a firearm faces a second-degree felony charge.
 If you are convicted, you risk facing serious penalties.
 This is why it is so important to make sure you understand what is at stake in your case.